qinguorui2001/tp/docs/DeveloperGuide.md

 Expected: The TA<sup>2</sup> window will close promptly.

 ### Listing all Persons
-1. Listing all persons when all persons are displayed.
+1. Listing all persons when some persons are displayed.
-   1. Prerequisites: Have multiple persons in contacts list.
-Restart the application.
-The contacts list will display *all* persons.
+   1. Prerequisites: Have multiple persons in contact list.
+Choose one of the person's name and use the `find` command to narrow the search to that person, e.g. `find n/Alex Yeoh` if "Alex Yeoh" is in your contact list.
    2. Test Case: `list` <br/>
-   Expected: The same persons will still be in contacts list.
+   Expected: All persons will be shown in contact list.
+If you have any assignments displayed under Assignments, they will be cleared.
+Success message shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files